Kin Kora - Sun Valley

 Kin Kora - Sun Valley has shown very soft population growth performance across periods assessed by AreaSearch

-Kin Kora - Sun Valley's population is approximately 3,588 as of November 2025.
-This figure represents an increase of 55 people since the 2021 Census, which recorded a population of 3,533.
-The growth was inferred from the estimated resident population of 3,578 in June 2024 and four additional validated addresses since the Census date.
-This results in a population density of 1,333 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Natural growth contributed about 65.8% to recent population gains.
+Kin Kora - Sun Valley's population, as of February 2026, is approximately 3,578.
+This figure represents an increase of 45 individuals from the 2021 Census total of 3,533 people, indicating a growth rate of around 1.3%.
+The change is inferred from ABS estimates; the population was 3,578 in June 2024 and there were four additional validated addresses since the Census date.
+This results in a density ratio of approximately 1,330 persons per square kilometer, higher than average national levels assessed by AreaSearch.
+Natural growth contributed about 65.8% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts lacking category splits.
-By 2041, the population is projected to increase by approximately 167 persons, reflecting a total increase of about 4.4% over 17 years, based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years beyond 2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+By 2041, the population is projected to increase by around 167 individuals, reflecting a total growth rate of approximately 4.7% over the next 17 years, which is slightly below the median growth rate expected in Australia's non-metropolitan areas.

 Frequently Asked Questions - Population